oneops/oneops-training/includes/user-2-advanced-3-transition.md

 - deployment order
 - scale

+All during creation.

+Note:
+- Demo

 ## Cloud Configuration and Operations

+- Secondary:
-- Secondary: _Disables_ the traffic
+  - _Disables_ the traffic
+- Ignore:
-- Ignore: Changes _do not_ apply
+  - Changes _do not_ apply
+- Shutdown:
-- Shutdown: _Decommission_ all the resources
+  - _Decommission_ all the resources
+  - Easily turn on again
+- Order:
-- Order: Sequence of operation
+  - Sequence of release deployments
+- Scale:
-- Scale: Increases/decrease the number of instances
+  - Increases/decrease the number of instances

+Configure per environment in transition!

 ## Best Practices